 AFCI vs. GFCI Protection: A Technical Guide for Electricians

 Summary: The primary difference in the AFCI vs GFCI debate is their core protective function.
 A Ground Fault Circuit Interrupter (GFCI) is designed for personnel safety and electrical shock prevention by detecting ground faults, where current travels an unintended path to the ground.
 In contrast, an Arc-Fault Circuit Interrupter (AFCI), often found as an arc fault breaker, is designed for electrical fire prevention by detecting dangerous electrical arcs.
-A GFCI outlet monitors for imbalances as small as 5 mA (±1 mA) between the hot and neutral conductors, while an AFCI device uses advanced electronics to detect the unique signatures of hazardous arcs.
+A GFCI outlet monitors for imbalances in the low milliamp range (Class A devices are specified to trip in the general 4–6 mA range), while an AFCI device uses advanced electronics to detect the unique signatures of hazardous arcs.
 Understanding this fundamental distinction—people protection (GFCI) versus property protection (AFCI)—is crucial for ensuring electrical code compliance and safeguarding both clients and their homes.

 Understanding the Core Difference: Ground Fault vs Arc Fault